 Yes, when you submit your images there is a description box in which you can add text such as titles, descriptions or a series statement.
 You do not need to submit your entries one by one – you can submit them together, with one set of text that includes individual descriptions of your images in the order of upload.

 Please do not include watermarks on your images.
-While we recognize that you want to protect your provenance of your work, it is no longer common practice to add watermarks to images shared online, and can in fact negatively affect the impact of your images.
-Instead, we ensure that the images we post are always of relatively low file weight with full photographer copyright details always.
+While we recognize that you want to protect your provenance of your work, it is no longer common practice to add watermarks to images shared online, and can at worst negatively affect the impact of your images.
+Instead, we ensure that the images we post are always of relatively low file weight with full photographer copyright details.